LEAP – Lifetime Economic Acceleration Process

 • Dr. Pfau has written two white papers on WBC and the strategies within.
 He has also recently released his book, “Safety-First Retirement Planning”, that references WBC.
 No other system has this level of academic backing and support.

-• Killing Sacred Cowss, by Garrett Gunderson
+• 2008 – Book – Killing Sacred Cows, by Garrett Gunderson

 • p30 - Robert Castiglione, the founder of the LEAP (Lifetime Economic Acceleration Process) system of financial engineering, teaches that financial institutions operate under four rules: